ashrcho/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Precious Enahoro/README.md

-# Precious Enahoro - Beyond Farming - Financial Inclusion and Livelihood Analysis
+# Beyond Farming - Financial Inclusion and Livelihood Analysis

 ## Overview
 This project explores how smallholder farmers discuss financial topics such as market prices, credit access, savings, and other non-farming livelihood concerns, to better understand their economic realities, challenges and opportunities for inclusion through financial tools, information to manage risk and investments in productivity.
 This analysis would inform Producer Direct's support for farmer entrepreneurship, market access, and rural financial systems.